-Our Curriculum for Year 2 for the First Half of Autumn Term Context for Learning: The Great Fire of London
+Our Curriculum for Year 2 for the First Half of Autumn Term

 Curriculum Area Title of Unit of Work (where appropriate) Brief Description of what is being taught English Non fiction Recount Children will be writing recounts based on visits from History Off the Page.
 We will be looking at the use of time connectives, past tense and using view point to add extra detail.
-We will also be writing diary entries as if we were at the Great Fire of London.
+This will be done through diary entries as if we were at the Great Fire of London.
 Fiction The Silver Box We will be finding out about the mysterious silver box and will be writing our fact files, letters and stories with a message.
 Stories with Familiar Settings - Traction Man and Eliot Midnight Superhero!
 Children will select a character created by one of the authors we have read.
 We discuss/role-play what that character would do in a particular situation and note ideas for a story plan.
 We then write a sustained story about this character with descriptive detail.
+Oracy Mayor Bloodworth debate To use discussion guidelines and focus on using these in practise.